How to Find the Right Psychologist in Ontario: A Practical Guide

 I believe I am exactly who you read about on my website.

 I am doctorally trained.
 I attended a program that equally emphasized assessment and therapy (some programs and training placements are not as heavily assessment focused).
 I base my work on science, using evidence-based approaches to assessment and intervention.
-My experience and education allows me to work with adolescents and adults.
+My experience and education permits me to work with adolescents and adults.
 I offer a wider range of assessment than treatment services, focusing on areas of care where I have the requisite knowledge and experience—and I am happy to discuss that experience with you.

 Interpersonally, I tend to be empathic and also direct.
 I will help you with the change you seek by supporting you to do what is hard and uncomfortable but also achievable.

-I believe the best interests of people at heart.
+I believe I keep the best interests of people at heart.
 If my approach is not a match with your needs and we are not a good fit, I will try to provide referral options to help you connect with someone who is a better fit.